skythebro/SkanksAIO/README.md

 # ☁ SkanksAIO - Gloomrot Update
-Forked from [phillipsOG](https://github.com/phillipsOG/SkanksAIO) and updated to gloomrot.
+Forked from [phillipsOG](https://github.com/phillipsOG/SkanksAIO) and updated to gloomrot, now also updated to 1.0.

 A V-Rising mod that connects your server to discord and a webserver plus some extra stuff.
 Please report any issues [here](https://github.com/skythebro/SkanksAIO/issues).